-This fun and informative one-day workshop will cover the basic principles of oil painting and get you painting simple and easy to understand objects in a short time.
-The idea of this workshop is to get you comfortable with the process of painting while teaching you how to paint dynamic and exciting paintings.
-The class includes interesting and memorable discussions on all the basic elements of painting including, composition, massing, building form, light and shadow – and depending on your own style, knowing when a work is finished (learning how to not overwork your painting).
-Douglas delivers sound principles of painting that are an incredible foundation for your painting, and whether a person who has never ever picked up a brush, a relatively new painter or a more accomplished painter looking for some strong points to review, it will make sense.
+This workshop will help to get you comfortable with the process of painting with very simple and easy to understand demos and lectures.
+The class includes interesting and memorable discussions on all the basic elements of painting including, composition, massing, building form, light and shadow, and depending on your own style, knowing when a work is finished (learning how to not overwork your painting).
+Douglas delivers sound principles of painting that are an incredible foundation for your painting, and whether a person who has never ever picked up a brush, a relatively new painter or a more accomplished painter looking for some strong basic foundation principles and points to review, it will make sense.

-After the brief morning intro, a very hands-on approach to the class, gets students organized and preparing to paint.
+After the brief morning intro, a very hands-on approach to the class gets students organized and prepared to paint.
 Students will learn how to set up their palette with the basic colors and understand why this is helpful.
-Douglas will overview his palette and concepts that his work entails and do a subsequent demonstration painting of an egg, an apple and a wave in the afternoon.
-Douglas’ demo will be slow and you can follow along as he guides you step by step.
+Douglas will overview his palette and concepts that his work entails and do a subsequent demonstration painting throughout the next few days for each subject that the class paints.
+Sometimes the demo is a step by step and sometimes the demo is done first and remains as an example you can follow and reference.
 There is nothing to be afraid of or self conscious of and Douglas will get you through all the tricky parts and you will have fun.

 Class supply list: